alex-greff/travis-cli-encryption-container/README.md

 Once the encryption process is completed using the instructions provided during encryption add the decryption command to your `.travis.yml` file and make sure to **only** copy the encrypted files over to the repository as well.

-**Note #2:** Due to how `Open SSL` works, directories are compressed with tar before being encrypted.
-If you encrypted an entire directory, then reference [here](https://docs.travis-ci.com/user/encrypting-files/#encrypting-multiple-files) for more information on how to handle it after decryption.
+**Note #2:** Due to how `Open SSL` works, if the directory contains more than one file then it must be compressed with tar before being encrypted.
+Reference [here](https://docs.travis-ci.com/user/encrypting-files/#encrypting-multiple-files) for more information on how to handle it after decryption.

 For more information on the general Travis CI encryption/decryption process [this](https://docs.travis-ci.com/user/encrypting-files/) page is an excellent resource.